sagemath/sagetrac-mirror/src/doc/it/developer/sage_manuals.rst

        (most of it is generated from the source code)

-- Inoltre manuali pi\`u specializzati si possono trovare in ``SAGE_ROOT/src/doc/en``.
+- Inoltre manuali più specializzati si possono trovare in ``SAGE_ROOT/src/doc/en``.

 - Alcuni documenti sono stati **tradotti** in altri linguaggi.
 Per trovarli cambia en/ in it/,fr/,es/, de/...
 See :ref:`section-manuals-names`.

 .. _section-manuals-edit: